+Knitted garments superseded woven garments in the recent years and share of woven garments has virtually declined from 50% in 1991-95 to 38% in 2006-10.
 Historical data analysis shows that Bangladesh has gained a lot in increasing proportion of manufactured exports.
-However, in the process, it could not retain its traditional and indigenous resource based jute Products.
+However, in the process, it could not retain its traditional and indigenous resource based jute products.
 The role of Jute exports has decreased not only relatively but also absolutely though Bangladesh was the main supplier of jute products in the global market.
 Demand for jute products is likely to increase with increased demand for environment friendly products.
 Diversification of jute products is the point of desirable focus.

-Though Bangladesh has lost its importance in supply of jute goods, it could show tremendous success in knitted and woven garments.
-It is ironic that in the seventies, jute and jute goods constituted 77% and in the period of 2006-2010, garments constituted 77% of total exports.
-From the very insignificant proportion of 7% in 1981-96 it rose steadily to 77% in 2006-10(Fig.4 and Table-4.1).
-Its growth is tremendous.
-Knitted garments occupy third place in the world and precedes China.
-Though it made remarkable success in both knitted and woven garments, its main categories are not more than five.
+Data suggest that Bangladesh made remarkable success in both knitted and woven garments, though its main categories are not more than five.
 In knitted garments, T-shirts and pullovers (80%) and in woven garments, shirts, jackets and trousers are the major products (86%).
-Here its potentials have not yet got exhausted, rather the sector can move forward comfortably with background experiences for a number of years with accumulated skill of 5000 entrepreneurs and 26 lakhs garment workers and thousands of accounting and managerial professionals..
+Here its potentials have not yet got exhausted, rather the sector can move forward comfortably with background experiences for a number of years with accumulated skill of 5000 entrepreneurs and 26 lakhs garment workers and thousands of accounting and managerial professionals.
 There are many products yet to be developed.
-Again in the same category of products, it can go for higher quality products.
-Aggressive marketing drive with brand name of Bangladeshi Companies is a feasible option.
-For that economic diplomacy and investment for international marketing need to be facilitated by the government.
-One note of caution is that it is very risky to rely on single product and export becomes vulnerable in the situation of global market change.
+Again in the same category of